 Johannes Gierschner, Dr. rer. nat. habil.
-Madrid Institute for Advanced Studies, IMDEA Nanoscience, Madrid, Spain

-In the last few years, the scientific community has been increasingly concerned by malpractice behavior, which does not fit the classic description of 'scientific misconduct' (summarized as 'falsification, fabrication, plagiarism' - FFP^[1]).
-Nevertheless, these practice appear to be not less threatening to the community as they come as a steady erosion, now evolving into a landside.
-This concerns in particular 'CV polishing' by 'citation gaming' through excessive 'guest'- & 'hyper'-authorships and 'citation cartels',^[2] actually assaulting the business model of data suppliers.
-In fact, staggering 20% of the researchers were removed in the past three years from Clarivate's 'highly cited researcher' (HCR) list due to violation of scientific integrity.^[3] The reason for this sharp increase in malpractice can be directly related to metrics-based quantitative evaluation,^[4] concerning both institutions and individual researchers.
+Madrid Institute for Advanced Studies, IMDEA Nanoscience, Madrid, Spain community as they come as a steady erosion, now evolving into a landside.
+This concerns in particular 'CV polishing' by 'citation gaming' through excessive 'guest'- & 'hyper'-authorships and 'citation cartels',^[2] not only threatening the 'scientific currency' of reputation, but likewise assaulting the business model of data suppliers.
+In fact, a total of staggering 35% of the researchers were (increasingly) removed from 2021 to 2024 from Clarivate's 'highly cited researcher' (HCR) list due to violation of scientific integrity.^[3] The reason for this sharp increase in malpractice can be directly related to metrics-based quantitative evaluation,^[4] concerning both institutions and individual researchers.
 In fact, this follows perfectly - and frighteningly - Goodhart's law, which, applied to the current context, may read as 'all metrics of scientific evaluation are bound to be abused'.^[5]